Tom Gammill and Max Pross: Seinfeld

-The Critic episode
+The Critic

-Tom Gammill and Max Pross wrote one episode of The Critic titled "Marty's First Date", in which Marty invites his dad Jay to career day at his school where Marty develops a crush on a Cuban girl named Carmen.
-They go on a date but when Carmen decides to fly back to Cuba, Marty follows her and Jay must get his son back.
-It was the second episode of season 1 and aired on 2/2/1994.
+Tom Gammill and Max Pross wrote "Marty's First Date", an episode of The Critic in which Marty invites his dad Jay to career day at his school where Marty develops a crush on a Cuban girl, Carmen.
+They go on a date, but when Carmen decides to fly back to Cuba, Marty follows her, and Jay must get his son back.
+It was the second episode of season 1 and aired on February 2, 1994.

-Work on The Simpsons
+The Simpsons

 Gammill and Pross have been producers on The Simpsons since 1999, they started as consulting producers then they got promoted to producers in 2001.
 They won an Emmy Award for Outstanding Animated Program in 2001 for the episode "HOMR".
 For season 24 Tom Gammill and Max Pross wrote the episode: "Hardly Kirk-ing", which was nominated for a WGA Award.
 For season 28, they also wrote the episode: "Monty Burns' Fleeing Circus".
 For Season 29, they wrote the episodes: "Whistler's Father", "The Old Blue Mayor She Ain't What She Used to Be" and "3 Scenes Plus a Tag from a Marriage" and for season 31, they wrote the episode: "The Incredible Lightness of Being a Baby".